anvil-vtt/FateX/README.md

 **Manifest URL**: https://github.com/anvil-vtt/FateX/releases/latest/download/system.json

 For manual installation, use the provided manifest URL in the "*Install System*" popup window while managing game systems.

+## Translations

+#### German:
+* System translation provided by Daddi#2888
+* German Fate translation by Uhrwerk Verlag

+> Deutsche Ausgabe Fate Core:
+> www.uhrwerk-verlag.de • info@uhrwerk-verlag.de
+> © Uhrwerk Verlag 2015 Authorized translation of the English edition

+#### Spanish
+* System translation provided by patoarayas#8224

+#### French
+* System translation provded by Cougy#6185

+---

+A big thank you to all who are contributing translations files!
+You're a great help for the international Fate community! ❤️

+If your language isn't represented yet and would like to contribute, please don't hesitate and contact Daddi#2888 on Discord or create a new pull request.

 ## Screenshots
 ![fateX_base_screenshot](https://user-images.githubusercontent.com/1428943/87879320-34960a80-c9ea-11ea-8a56-60a073d28953.jpg)